lyhsiang/DevOpsAgent-Workshop-Taipei-Summit/modules/04-incident-triage.md

 ### Step 1: Trigger a second webhook incident

-Run this shortly after Module 7.
-The agent uses a ~20-minute look-back window for correlation — if too much time passes, it won't link the incidents.

 From your Session Manager terminal, send another webhook with a slightly different description: